-Tivoli Music Hall 1973-current

 Tivoli Music Hall is currently used only in the spring and fall, and otherwise sits empty during the summer months.
 During the spring it is home to the park's annual Choir & Band Festivals (dating back to 1974).
 During the fall, it is typically home to a Haunt theater show; in the last three years, that has meant Ed Alonzo's Fun House/Magic Show.
 Prior to 2011, Tivoli was home to a summer musical revue show, which changed theme and productions almost every year.
-A complete listing of Tivoli Shows

-through the years will be coming soon.
+A complete listing of Tivoli Shows through the years will be coming soon.
 Coca-Cola Freestyle 1980's-current

 A small stand located adjacent to the entrance of Viking Voyager, guests can refill their souvenir drink bottles here, or purchase a soda.
 Interesting side note: this stand was originally built in the 80's to sell Encyclopedia Britannica.
+Nordic Chaser 2018-current This small circular ride, replaces Finnish Fling for the 2018 season.
+Riders board one of several miniature viking ships that spin around a central hub.
+More information and photos coming soon!
+Scandi Scrambler 1973 (moved/renamed 2014)-current